lekuid/UrbanDictionary/README.md

 # UrbanDictionary
- A simple ktinker program that uses an unofficial UrbanDictionary API to return meanings
+ A simple ktinker program that uses an unofficial UrbanDictionary API to return meanings.